Yuliia-M-QA/profile-description/README.md

 - Hardware testing
 - CLI, Linux, VS code (used different IDEs)
 - Skills in creating test plans, check-lists, and bug report
-- To create the road-map I was using 'MIRO'
+- To create the road map I was using 'MIRO'
-- To create the 'State transition diagram' I used Google service like Draw
+- To create the 'State transition diagram' I used Google services
 - Experience with Jira, Trello, MS Azure, Confluence
 - Agile Methodologies 'Scrum'/ 'Kanban'
 - Test Plan Creation